elderBearies/BerryMods/README.md

 The Artifact of Jynxes is an artifact that gives you bad luck.
 Really bad luck.
 Like, three Puritys bad.
 When you start a run with this artifact, your luck is set to -3.
 Clover and Purity can of course still raise and lower your luck as they normally would.

+## Artifact of the Wind

+The Artifact of the Wind is an artifact that makes everything fly.
+Simple as that.

 ## Changelog

+**1.3.0**

+* Added the Artifact of the Wind!

 **1.2.0**